stanfordhpccenter/soleil-x/README.md

 ```
 cd "$SOLEIL_DIR"/src
 [USE_CUDA=0] [USE_HDF=0] make
-[USE_CUDA=0] [QUEUE=???] ./soleil.sh -i ../testcases/???.json
+[USE_CUDA=0] [QUEUE=???] ./soleil.sh ...
 ```

 The `soleil.sh` script forwards all arguments to the `soleil.exec` executable.
 This includes any options that Soleil itself expects, and any additional options to the Legion runtime.

+Currently, Soleil reads the following options:

-Currently, the only option read by Soleil is `-i`; each instance of this option specifies an additional configuration file, to be run as an additional sample.
+* `-i <sample>.json`: Provide a configuration file, to be run as an additional sample.
 See [src/config_schema.lua](src/config_schema.lua) for documentation on the available configuration options.
+* `-I <samples>.csv`: Provide a file listing multiple configuration files to run, one per line.